ricardocolindres/ricardocolindres/README.md

 - 👋 Hi, I’m @ricardocolindres
-- 👀 I’m interested in machine learning
+- 👀 I’m interested in machine learning and art!
-- 👀 I’m interested in art
 - 📫 How to reach me ricardocolindres@me.com

 <!---